 About Winter Weather

-- You may have to cope with power failures and icy roads.
+- You may have to cope with power failures, loss of communication services, and icy roads.

 - Many homes will be too cold.